How To Lower High Blood Pressure

 What are the risks of high blood pressure?

 Why should you keep track of blood pressure levels if you have diabetes?
 You should because diabetes is caused by insulin resistance.
-Since diabetics are resistant to insulin, sugar builds up in the blood.
+Since people with diabetes are resistant to insulin, sugar builds up in the blood.
 This causes your body to retain fluids and salt, which increases the risk of high blood pressure.
 Over time, this can damage your blood vessels and cause the walls to thicken.
 If this happens, it may cause a heart attack or stroke.

 How long will I live with high blood pressure?

 When dealing with diabetes and high blood pressure, life expectancy depends on many factors, including your age, gender, and overall health.
-For example, life expectancy for people aged 55 and older with diabetes is 13 years.

 According to a study from the University of Chicago, getting treatment as soon as possible is crucial for people diagnosed with hypertension.